ekoontz/dag-unify/README.md

-If one of the arguments to `unify` is a map with a key whose value is an atom, then the value of that key will still be that same atom, but its value will be modified to be the unification of the arguments.
+If one of the arguments to `unify` is a map with a key whose value is an atom, then the value of that key will still be that same atom, but its value will be an atom whose value is the unification of the arguments.
 For example:

 ```
 (let [shared-value (atom {:b 42})